<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?event=init&amp;tid=2612598452925&amp;noscript=1">

-When you want clients to take your company seriously, you need both great quality reviews and a great number of followers.
+When you want clients to take your company seriously, you need both great quality reviews and a great number of real followers.

 What are Fake Followers?

 When an influencer needs more followers, they do desperate things.
 Some will even create several social media accounts for the single reason of boosting their own following account.
-These social media accounts are fake followers.

 You cannot maintain good brand relationships with the bots that run fake social media accounts.
-So while your business numbers may look good with thousands of social media followers, your actual business will suffer because of the lack of engagement.
+So, while your business numbers may look good with thousands of social media followers, your actual business will suffer because of the lack of engagement.

 How to Spot Fake Followers